Are There Sharks in Cancun?

 Mexico (the whole country, not just Cancun) scores a lowly 18th registering only 40 attacks over the same 450 year time period.

 The fact is you are thirty times more likely to be attacked by a shark in the US than you are in Cancun!

-However, it’s quite understandable to be fearful of sharks.
+However, it’s quite understandable to be fearful of sharks in Cancun.
 Particularly with movies such as Jaws and the occasional shock and awe headline that some newspapers like to run with.

-I am pretty sure the sea did not “fill” with blood, the Caribbean Sea that would be a huge volume of liquid to displace!
+I am pretty sure the sea did not “fill” with blood, the Caribbean Sea is a huge volume of liquid that would need to be displaced!
 And the implication the shark ‘targeted’ a Canadian is nothing short of sensationalism.

 Shark Attacks in Cancun

 Nevertheless, shark attacks have indeed occurred in Cancun.
 There will likely be another at some point in the future, as long as sharks and tourists share the same environment.

 Strangely, there were several attacks in a very short space of time in 2011.
 That’s 8 years ago as I write this post.

 There’s an interesting documentary about this which speculated various hypotheses why the attacks happened when they did.
 The documentary is “When Sharks Attack” by National Geographic, Series 4 Episode 5.
 Unfortunately, it’s not available on YouTube, but if you get a chance to see it it’s an interesting watch.